kabk/go-theses-17-manus-nijhoff/src/writings/chapter-self.md

 Hey, I was talking to my friend who eats this stuff called Soylent.
 Have any of you tried it?

 GON:
 Soylent, the powder that replaces food!
 Not a big fan.
 Also it's not available in the Netherlands for now.
-I'll stick to my mom's boerenkool for now.
+I'll stick to my mom's boerenkool.

 OPT:
 Yeah, I'm using it sometimes.
 Soylent can replace regular food.
 It comes in a powder to be mixed up with water and contains all of the nutrients a human body needs.
 If I am in a rush or uninspired to cook, this stuff helps.